-The Opioid Treatment Program helps adults to stop using heroin and other illegal narcotics by prescribing and monitoring Methadone or Buprenorphine.
+The Opioid Treatment Program (OTP) helps adults to stop using heroin and/or other opiates that may include legal medications that are used illegally.
+The OTP offers evidence-based therapy services in combination with physician prescribed and monitored Methadone or Buprenorphine (Suboxone).
 These medications do not produce a "high" and minimize the symptoms of withdrawal.
 Clients participate in regular counseling sessions and are required to abstain from illegal drugs and alcohol while in the program.

 The Opioid Treatment Program is featured in a best practices video sponsored by SAMHSA.
 The video also helps to reduce the stigma associated with this therapy and reminds viewers that methadone treatment is the gold standard for opioid addiction.

 The purpose of this program is to help individuals reclaim their lives from heroin or other opioid addiction.
 Priority admission is given to pregnant women and post-partum women, intravenous users, and those living with HIV/AIDS.

 Individuals enrolled in this program participate in an intensive counseling program called Matrix.
 The Matrix Program is for persons who have had difficulty keeping alcohol and drugs out of their lives.
 The comprehensive 16-week program includes: Early Recovery Group, Relapse Prevention Group, Family Education Group and Social Support Group.
 Participants may choose whether to come to this program during the day or evening and whether to participate in coed or women-only groups.
 Program participants are also encouraged to join other treatment groups. that meet their needs and preferences.

 Interim services are available while waiting for primary treatment including case management, HIV testing, and wellness counseling.